 The Parables of Jesus

 Lost in the backwaters of moralistic and simplistic preaching, the parables of Jesus have emerged in modern scholarship as the creation of a great artist.
-They employ comic forms of irony, hyperbole, and tragedy that test our everyday perception of the world.
-This seminar explores what parables are really about and why we should question the interpretations of gospel writers.
+They employ forms of irony, hyperbole, and tragedy that test our everyday perception of the world.
+This seminar explores what parables are about and asks why we should question the interpretations of the gospel writers.
 The result is full of surprising and challenging insights.

-Suggested Reading: The Apocalyptic Jesus: A Debate Robert J. Miller, editor (Polebridge, 2001) Contributors: Dale C. Allison, Marcus J. Borg, John Dominic Crossan, Stephen J. Patterson
+The Apocalyptic Jesus: A Debate Robert J. Miller, editor (Polebridge, 2001) Contributors: Dale C. Allison, Marcus J. Borg, John Dominic Crossan, Stephen J. Patterson

 How did the historical Jesus relate to the social and political issues of his time?
 What were his attitudes toward nature, the economy, war, and peace?
 What does Jesus have to do with justice and politics today?
 From the teaching of the historical Jesus it is possible to construct the traces of radical ethics and intentional politics.
 This seminar will review the teaching of Jesus and touch upon its politically charged edges.